SkillWallet/web-component/README.md

 3. use-button-options
    `If set to 'true' a dropdown will pop up when hovering over the Button.
 Currently the only option is 'Logout'.`

-4. Add the custom HTML tag and populate the partner-key property